Cheeden/tp/docs/DeveloperGuide.md

    6. Test case: `deleteplan 1 invalid-date`<br>
       Expected: No lesson plan is deleted.
 Error message: "Invalid date format.
 Use yyyy-MM-dd (e.g., 2025-10-15)."

-   7. Test case: `deleteplan 1 2025-13-01` (invalid month)<br>
+   7. Test case: `deleteplan 1 2025-13-20` (invalid month)<br>
       Expected: No lesson plan is deleted.
-Error message: "Invalid date: month must be 01-12 and day must be valid for that month."
+Error message: "Invalid month: must be between 01 and 12."

-   8. Test case: `deleteplan x 2025-10-15` (where x is larger than the list size)<br>
+   8. Test case: `deleteplan 1 2025-02-31` (invalid day for February)<br>
       Expected: No lesson plan is deleted.
+Error message: "Invalid day for the given month.
+Please check your date."

+   9. Test case: `deleteplan 1 2025-04-31` (invalid day for April)<br>
+      Expected: No lesson plan is deleted.
+Error message: "Invalid day for the given month.
+Please check your date."

+   10. Test case: `deleteplan x 2025-10-15` (where x is larger than the list size)<br>
+       Expected: No lesson plan is deleted.
 Error message shown: "Invalid index.
 Please use a valid number from the displayed list (e.g., 1, 2, 3)." followed by usage information.

-   9. Other incorrect deleteplan commands to try: `deleteplan`, `deleteplan -1 2025-10-15`, `deleteplan abc 2025-10-15`<br>
+   11. Other incorrect deleteplan commands to try: `deleteplan`, `deleteplan -1 2025-10-15`, `deleteplan abc 2025-10-15`<br>
        Expected: `deleteplan` shows "Invalid command format!" (missing arguments). `deleteplan -1 2025-10-15` and `deleteplan abc 2025-10-15` show "Invalid index.
 Please use a valid number from the displayed list (e.g., 1, 2, 3)." followed by usage information.

 ### Deleting lesson progress